sonack/How_to_write_cuda_extensions_in_pytorch/README.md

 #### 5. Write python building script using pytorch ffi interface and Makefile
-You can regard them as template scripts and always replace with  your filename at the corresponding positions, it isn't hard.
+You can regard them as template scripts and always replace `round` with your filename at the corresponding positions, it isn't hard.

-#### 6. Just type `make` in the root directory, then you will have a directory named `round`, the package directory name and structure is determined by the `create_extension`'s first parameter in file `build_ffi.py`.
+#### 6. Just type `make` in the root directory, then you will have a directory named `round`, the generated package directory's name and structure is determined by the function `create_extension`'s first parameter in file `build_ffi.py`.

 #### 7. You can write a test script to check your code, and encapsule it with Pytorch's `Function` and `Module` for later use.

-That's all, if you still get a bit confused, don't hesitate to open an issue for discussing.
+That's all, thanks for your attention.
+If you still get a bit confused, don't hesitate to open an issue for discussing with me.

 Enjoy your using of pytorch with Cuda accelerating!

 **References:**